open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 One of our hypotheses at the start of the project was that the compression benefit for users sending bulk telemetry data would outweigh the cost of additional compute resources taken by the encoding.
-We are especially interested in this metric on the Exporter side of the bridge, because it impacts the total cost of observability for users sending telemetry to a service provider.
+We are especially interested in this metric on the exporter side of the bridge, because it impacts the total cost of observability for users sending telemetry to a service provider.
 Here, we compare the cost of sending standard OTLP data with the cost of sending OTel-Arrow data.

-While the OTel-Arrow Exporter uses somewhat more memory than its counterpart OTLP Exporter, the difference is not a substantial driver of cost because other factors, including garbage collection, make the two exporters require similar amounts of memory and because memory costs 10% of CPU cost for the machine size tested.
+While the OTel-Arrow exporter uses somewhat more memory than its counterpart OTLP exporter, the difference is not a substantial driver of cost because other factors, including garbage collection, make the two exporters require similar amounts of memory and because memory costs 10% of CPU cost for the machine size tested.

-We are interested in comparing the cost and number of vCPU/hours spent in the two Exporter configurations as well as the number of GiB/hour of telemetry sent.
+We are interested in comparing the cost and number of vCPU/hours spent in the two exporter configurations as well as the number of GiB/hour of telemetry sent.
 It is common in cloud computing environments that the price of one vCPU/hour is less than the cost of one GiB of egress to the public internet.
 We estimate that typically, one vCPU/hour costs typically one quarter to one half the cost of one